-Glenwood High School requires a student to notify you that they are using this medical certificate to claim illness or misadventure for a scheduled Stage 6 assessment task or examination.
-Your help in providing information regarding the impact of this student's illness is appreciated, and will be used to assess the validity of this application.

-I...... a legally qualified medical practitioner, certify that on

-(date) e xamined , 1 , (patient's name).

-☐ The patient is sufferingOR☐ The patient is suffering 9 (diagnosis pro ovided with patient's s consent where possible) al nature

-In my professional opinion, thi s condition will affect the con npletion of th e following: (please tick)

-In a minor way Moderately Severely Please specify:

-CLASS ATTENDANCE

-WRITTEN ASSESSMENTS

-PRACTICAL ASSESSMENTS

-PRIVATE STUDY

-For the period of: to

-Examinations: I certify that the student is med dically unfit to sit for exami nation/s on:

-Other remarks:

-endent Professional Authority

-Contact Number:

-Signature:
+Glenwood High School requires misadventure for a scheduled St a student to notif age 6 assessmen y you that they It task or exami are using this i nation.
+Your he DING DOCUMENTATION medical certificate to claim illness or elp in providing information regarding as the validity of this application.
+I, , a legall y qualified m edical practitioner, certify that on (date) e xamined (patient's name).
+The patient is suffering OR The patient is suffering - (diagnosis pro ovided with patient's consent where possible) al nature In my professional opinion, thi s condition will affect the con npletion of th e following: (please tick) In a minor way Moderately Severely Please specify: CLASS ATTENDANCE WRITTEN ASSESSMENTS PRACTICAL ASSESSMENTS PRIVATE STUDY For the period of: to Examinations: I certify that the e student is med lically unfit to sit for exami nation/s on: Other remarks: Details of Independent Profe Name: Profession: Provider Number: Address: Contact Number: Signature: essional Autho rity OR Sta mp of Indep endent Professional Authority